deepakdev88/Daily_Routine/README.md

 - Change titles and descriptions in `res/values/strings.xml`.
 - Modify steps in the `RoutinePresentation` composable in `MainActivity.kt`.

+- ## 💭 Why I Built This App

+Lemonade app felt too basic and boring, so I decided to turn my daily routine into a fun, animated journey.
+It helped me practice Jetpack Compose in a creative way—and made the learning process a lot more enjoyable

 ## License

 This project is licensed under the [MIT License](LICENSE).